Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: ASR architecture and training

 \textbf{Training.} \mname is trained with gradient descent by minimizing the loss function defined as the mean square error between the reproduction produced by the Renderer and the input image, averaged over pixels and RGB channels.
-We ignore the image margin of width 16 pixels in this calculation, to lessen the impact of border effects (the model may be struggling to reproduce the structures located close to the borders, as they can be only partially visible, extending beyond the image).
+We ignore the margin of 16 pixels in this calculation, which translates to approximately 6\% of the image width, to lessen the impact of border effects (the model may be struggling to reproduce the partially visible structures that extend beyond the image).
 We refer to this cropped variant of MSE as Masked MSE (MMSE).

-Preliminary experiments indicated the importance of parameter initialization, which is due to the unusual/nontrivial processing taking place in the Renderer and the presence of sigmoid functions in Modelers.
+Preliminary experiments indicated the importance of parameter initialization, which is due to the highly nonlinear processing taking place in the Renderer and the presence of sigmoid functions in Modelers.
 Therefore, we initialize the weights of ConvBlocks and Modelers with the Xavier method \citep{pmlr-v9-glorot10a}, but sample their biases from $N(0,1)$ and set the bias of the BackgroundBlock to 1 to encourage it to participate in the rendering process.